OctopusDeploy/api-client.ts/getting-started.md

 }
 ```

+## ✨ Initialization of Repositories and Processing API Root Document

 At this point, a client connection to the target instance of Octopus Deploy has been established and the repository is set to be initialized.
 This step is accomplished as follows:

 ```typescript